Multiscale scattered data analysis in samplet coordinates: Introduction

 The remainder of this article is organized as follows.
 In Section~\ref{sec:CMM}, we revisit the classical multiscale interpolation algorithm, detailing the relevant subspaces and the class of radial basis functions considered in this work.
-In Section~\ref{sec:Cond} we carry over a known result for compactly supported functions to globally supported RBFs: The condition number of the kernel matrix can be bounded uniformly in the number of sites, if we apply the appropriate scaling.
+In Section~\ref{sec:Cond} we carry over a known result for compactly supported functions to globally supported RBFs: The condition number of the generalized Vandermonde matrix can be bounded uniformly in the number of sites, if an appropriate scaling is applied.
+Section~\ref{sec:AppErr} derives a general approximation error estimate for the case that the block matrix in the multiscale system is numerically approximated.
 Section~\ref{SampletsSection} provides a brief introduction of samplets, with a focus on the key properties of the basis transformation and compression.
-In Section~\ref{section:SampletAlgorithm}, we present the multiscale interpolation algorithm within the samplet basis and show an example of the resulting generalized Vandermonde matrix pattern.
+In Section~\ref{section:SampletAlgorithm}, we present the multiscale interpolation algorithm in the samplet basis and provide error and cost estimates.
 Finally, in Section~\ref{sec:Numerics}, we provide numerical tests in both two and three spatial dimensions.
 Concluding remarks are stated in Section~\ref{sec:Conclusion}.

+Throughout this article, to avoid the excessive use of generic constants, we use the notation \(A\sim B\) to indicate that there exists constants \(\underline{c},\overline{c}>0\) independent of \(A,B\), and any quantities they may depend on, such that \(\underline{c}A\leq B \leq \overline{c}A\).
+In addition \(C>0\) will always denote a generic constant, whose value can change depending on the context.